 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-You may be able to claim back the VAT you pay on vehicles you use for business, and the fuels they run on.
-As you might expect though, there are all sorts of rules and requirements, so we’ll go over everything in this article.
+You may be able to claim back the VAT your business pays on vehicles and the fuel they use.
+As you might expect though, there are all sorts of rules and requirements, so we’ll go over the rules around reclaiming VAT you pay on fuel in your business.

-The fuel scale charge is based on the emissions of the vehicle in question (often shown as CO2 gm).
-In this case, the company claims for 100% of the fuel it buys for its vehicles, but it also makes a deduction for the fuel scale charge.
-There’s a handy calculator on HMRC’s website which makes it a bit easier, but we’ve shown an example below based on the rates in place from 1st May 2025 to 30th April 2026.
+The fuel scale charge is based on the emissions of the vehicle you’re using.
+In this case, the company claims for 100% of the fuel it buys for its vehicles so it gets everything back, but then adds the fuel scale charge to the same VAT return as an amount it owes.
+There’s a handy calculator on HMRC’s website which makes it a bit easier.

-The tables show emissions figures in multiples of 5.
+The fuel scale charge tables show emissions figures in multiples of 5.
 If the car’s CO2 emissions figure is not a multiple of 5, then it’s rounded down to the nearest multiple of 5 for those purposes.
-In our example we use a car with a CO2 emissions figure of 146, so this is rounded down to 145 when we use the table.

-The scale rate isn’t affected by the number of miles which are driven, so for some companies, this may be a better option.
+The scale rate isn’t affected by the number of miles which are driven, so this may be a better option for some companies.
 Unlike many HMRC rates and allowances, the fuel scale charge gets updated regularly, so it’s vital to make sure you are always using the latest rate!

 The final option is to decide not to claim back any VAT at all.
 For example, if your business doesn’t own any vehicles so it hires them, or if the vehicle it owns doesn’t travel many miles each year, you might simply decide the time it takes to calculate the VAT is actually worth more being spent on something else!